 We went apple picking last weekend and I’m finally sharing my first apple recipe of the season: Healthy Caramel Peanut Butter Apple Slices.

 This is a recipe that I had in mind since last year, but of course I wanted to save it for fall.
-It’s my take on the not-so-healthy caramel apples.
-Not only is this one healthier, but it’s also A LOT easier to eat.
-Am I the only one that hates eating caramel apples?
-They’re messy and awkward to bite into.
-Mind you, they are delicious!
-I just thought I’d make something a little easier to eat.
+It’s my take caramel apples, but easier to make and eat.
+If you’re looking for a chocolate apple recipe, you can find my recipe here.

 It all starts with the date caramel.
-If you’ve never tried date caramel before, you’re missing out!
-It’s everything that you love about caramel, but with less added sugar and more fiber and nutrients.
-It’s also very simple to make.
-All you need to do is toss some pitted Medjool dates with coconut milk (or other milk) and vanilla in the food processor, then process until you get a smooth caramel.
-The Medjool dates are key here for a perfect caramel taste and texture.
+All you need to do is toss some pitted Medjool dates with coconut milk (or other plant-based milk) and vanilla in a food processor, then process until you get a smooth caramel.
+The Medjool dates are key here for a delicious caramel taste and texture.
 I find that the cheaper dates (deglet noor dates) are dry and not as sweet.
 If you want though, you can soak these in warm water for 30 minutes or so until they soften.
 It may not give you the same result, but it does work in a pinch.
-I recommend trying it with the Medjool dates first, then making it with the other dates after if preferred, for a cheaper option.
-Lets be real, Medjool dates are not cheap!

 Each apple should make 4 good slices.
 Make sure they’re thick enough to insert a Popsicle stick.
 I usually just cut two slices on two opposing sides of the apple.
 I recommend cutting the rest of the apple into sticks and dip them into the date caramel (plus peanut butter!).

 Once you’re done cutting the apples, add a thick layer of date caramel.
 I’ll admit that the date caramel is a little hard to spread on the apples evenly as it doesn’t stick to the apple.
 Do as best as you can.
 My messy caramel layers were perfectly delicious, pretty or not!
-The next layer is the peanut butter.
-I use organic salted peanut butter from bulk barn, but any natural peanut butter would do.
+Finally, add any other toppings you like and enjoy.

 This isn’t a specific recipe, other than the date caramel.
 Feel free to switch the toppings to your liking and have fun with it!
-I’m sure kids would have fun decorating their own (of course, what do I know about kids).
+I’m sure kids would have fun decorating their own.
 I hope you had some time to go apple picking this season.
 If so, I can’t think of a better way to use those fresh apples.
 Well, this and a good apple crisp (my favorite).

 Healthy Caramel Peanut Butter Apple Slices